JRichardH/JRichardH/README.md

 until about 2001.
 Currently running
 MX Linux.

-Other interests are baking sourdough bread.
+Other interests are learning about, baking & eating sourdough bread.